Top Berkey Water Filter System Complaints

 Similar to California, Iowa also has specific legislation related to the sale of water treatment products in the state.
 Iowa’s legislation requirements for certification are unrealistic for Berkey, at this time.

 Secondly, Iowa requires companies to pay high costs, and release proprietary information to obtain and maintain certification in the state for every configuration.
 As with California the additional taxes, certifications, and red tape have created too large of a barrier to offer our Berkey Systems in Iowa.
-As mentioned previously, the Berkey test results far surpass NSF standards, and avoiding unnecessary costs helps us to provide the Berkey System and products for the best price.
+As mentioned previously, the Berkey test results far surpass NSF/ANSI standards, and avoiding unnecessary costs helps us to provide the Berkey System and products for the best price.
 We can, however, sell all Filters and Accessories in Iowa.